Criscosmoes/Criscosmoes/README.md

 Whether it's a project, chat, or job opportunity, I would love to hear from you.
 Don't hesitate to reach out.

+- 🌱 I'm currently learning TypeScript
+- 🤲 I'm looking to collaborate with other programmers
+- ⚡ Fun fact: I love to watch soccer and play video games in my free time

 ### Languages: